moody/Waffle/README.md

   -- respect, "AUTO" sums along the main axis when direction is COLUMN, maxes along -- the cross axis otherwise, a percentage sizes it relative to the parent's own height.
-  -- "AUTO" on a node with wrap counts the lines its width produces, including a width -- it is stretched or flexed to.
+  -- "AUTO" on a node with wrap counts the lines its width produces, including a width -- it is stretched to or gets as a flexible node.
   -- Can also be toggled after the fact with SetHeight(). height = 100,